52North/MariDataHarvest/README.md

 >minutes: is the subsampling interval in minutes.

->work_dir: the absolute path where to keep data.
-If emtpy,the directory is same as the project directory.
+>dir: the absolute path where to keep data.
+If emtpy, the directory is same as the project directory.

 ### Docker
+- [ ] add --dir to docker arguments

 You can use the Dockerfile to build an docker image and run the script in its own isolated container.
 It is recommend to provide a volume to persist the data between each run.
 You can specify the arguments `year` and `minutes` as environment variables when creating/starting the container: